dirtyhenry/dead-rooster-articles/2008/2008-08-23-la-compile-du-lundi-matin.md

 1. Badly Drawn Boy - _Born In The UK_
 1. The Zombies - _Care of Cell 44_
 1. Herman Düne - _I Wish That I Could See You Soon_
-1. The Mamas & The Papas - _California Dreamin'_
+1. The Mamas & The Papas - _California Dreamin’_
 1. Devotchka - _The Winner Is_
 1. Claude François - _Le Lundi au Soleil_
 1. Benjamin Biolay - _La Monotonie_
 1. The Kinks - _Mr.
 Pleasant_
-1. I'm From Barcelona - _We're From Barcelona_
+1. I’m From Barcelona - _We’re From Barcelona_
 1. The Beatles - _Eleanor Rigby_
 1. Oasis - _Morning Glory_
 1. The Datsuns - _Stuck Here for Days_